 The competition is open to high school seniors who are preparing to enter college and intend to become a [...]
 More

-Applicant must be a high school senior planning to enter a four-year-college or university with intent to major in Dairy/Animal Science with a Communications emphasis or Agricultural Journalism with a Dairy/Animal Science emphasis.
-Student must be planning on a career in dairy journalism or communications.
-Scholarship is based on communication abilities and future plans.
-This scholarship is [...]
+Applicant must be a high school senior planning to enter a four-year college or university with intent to major in Dairy/Animal Science with a Communications emphasis or Agricultural Journalism with a Dairy/Animal Science emphasis.
+Students must be planning on a career in dairy journalism or communications For more information or to apply, please visit the scholarship provider's [...]
 More

 The New York Financial Writers Association Scholarships are for journalism students in the New York City metropolitan area who wish to pursue a career in business or financial journalism.

-Scholarship process: -Complete the application providing your present address and telephone number and, if different, your permanent home address and telephone number.
-Applications should be available at [...]
+Complete the application providing your present address and telephone number and, if different, your permanent home address and telephone number.
+Applications should be available at your department or the [...]
 More

 The New York Women in Communications Foundation, in conjunction with New York Women in Communications, awards scholarships annually based on academic excellence, need and involvement in the field of communications.

 Eligibility: -High school seniors who are permanent residents of NY, NJ, CT or PA, attend a high school in one of these states, and will graduate this spring -College [...]
 More

 NPPF scholarships are awarded to encourage those with the talent and dedication to photojournalism and who need financial help to continue their studies.
 These awards are directed toward those studying full-time or returning to college.

 Bob East was a colorful and widely known veteran photographer at The Miami Herald.
 He died from a surgical accident in 1985, after more than 45 years in the [...]
 More